Trump nominates Brett Kavanaugh to Supreme Court

 However, supporters of Kavanaugh have pushed back against that argument.
 Justin Walker, a former Kavanaugh clerk, argued that the judge’s “hypothetical discussion” about the Taxing Clause has been misinterpreted and is actually “a road map to the conclusion reached by the dissenters—that the individual mandate is unconstitutional under the Taxing Clause.”

-Further, it’s also unclear how Kavanaugh would rule on abortion, as he has never directly confronted the issue as a judge.
+It’s also unclear how Kavanaugh would rule on abortion, as he has never directly confronted the issue as a judge.
 Last year, Kavanaugh dissented from a decision allowing an illegal immigrant to receive an abortion, but pro-life conservatives have criticized him for not going far enough.
 Specifically, they have expressed concern about language where Kavanaugh wrote “the unlawful immigrant minor is assumed to have a right under precedent to an abortion.”

-Despite potential conservative grumbling, the White House is gearing up for a combative confirmation process.
 The administration announced earlier Monday that former Sen. Jon Kyl of Arizona would guide the nominee through the Senate confirmation process.
 Before retiring in 2013, Kyl was a member of the Senate Judiciary Committee, which will be the first to consider the nomination.
-He now works for the Washington-based lobbying firm Covington & Burling.
 The White House hopes Kyl's close ties to Senate Republicans will help smooth the path for Kavanaugh.

 In addition, the conservative group Judicial Crisis Network will launch a $1.4 million ad buy in support of Kavanaugh, running advertisements in Alabama, Indiana, North Dakota, and West Virginia – states with Democratic senators on the fence about supporting Trump’s nominee.

+Senate Democratic Leader Chuck Schumer vowed Monday to oppose Kavanaugh's nomination "with everything I have," saying that Trump had "has put reproductive rights and freedoms and health care protections for millions of Americans on the judicial chopping block."

+"If Americans believe in a woman's right to make her own reproductive choices, and that health insurance companies shouldn't be able to charge people more based on pre-existing conditions, now is the time to fight," Schumer said.
+"Im calling on Americans from all walks of life to make their voices heard from now until the end of this battle."

-A senior White House source told Fox News that five Democratic senators – Judiciary Committee ranking member Dianne Feinstein, Joe Donnelly of Indiana, Doug Jones of Alabama, Heidi Heitkamp of North Dakota, Joe Manchin of West Virginia – were invited to attend the nomination announcement.
+A senior White House source told Fox News that five Democratic senators – Judiciary Committee ranking member Dianne Feinstein, Joe Donnelly of Indiana, Doug Jones of Alabama, Heidi Heitkamp of North Dakota and Joe Manchin of West Virginia – were invited to attend the nomination announcement.
 All five declined.

-Of the five, Donnelly, Heitkamp, and Manchin are up for re-election in November.
-All three voted to confirm Gorsuch last year.
+Of the five, Donnelly, Heitkamp and Manchin voted to confirm Gorsuch last year -- and are up for re-election.
 Jones, who was elected to the Senate in a December 2017 special election after Gorsuch was confirmed, is not up for re-election until 2020.
 He told CNN on Sunday that he was “not an automatic, knee-jerk no” on any of the potential nominees.

 Republican Sens.
-Susan Collins of Maine and Lisa Murkowski of Alaska, both of whom have been seen as most likely to vote against a Trump nomination, also declined invitations to attend.
+Susan Collins of Maine and Lisa Murkowski of Alaska, seen as most likely among Republicans to consider voting against a Trump nomination, also declined invitations to attend.

-Fox News’ Adam Shaw, Bill Mears, Chad Pergram, John Roberts, Serafin Gomez and The Associated Press contributed to this report.
+Fox News’ Adam Shaw, Bill Mears, Chad Pergram, David McAlpine John Roberts, Serafin Gomez and The Associated Press contributed to this report.